DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 #### [Jekyll](https://jekyllrb.com/)

 This is a static site generator which can build HTML from markdown files.
-GitHub pages support Jekyll, and will rebuild a static site when changes are committed to the repo.
+GH pages support Jekyll, and will rebuild a static site when changes are committed to the repo.

 #### [Minimal mistakes](https://mmistakes.github.io/minimal-mistakes/)

 There are many free Jekyll themes.
-This is one of the most popular, and supports GitHub pages 'remote themes'.
-This means the theme files can remain on a remote repository, and will keep your own repository simple.
-If using GitHub, to get started just copy or fork the contents of [this repository](https://github.com/mmistakes/mm-github-pages-starter).
+This is one of the most popular, and supports GH pages 'remote themes'.
+This means the theme files can remain on a remote repository, to keep your own repository simple.
+If using GitHub, just copy or fork the contents of [this repository](https://github.com/mmistakes/mm-github-pages-starter).

 #### [Custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site)